orabazu/divido-form-builder/README.md

 The purpose of the Application Form is to render a `<form/>` with a set of questions to the user which will let them apply for credit.
 However, the set of questions depends on what "Bank" is lending the money.
 For this excersise we've partnered up with the following banks:

 - Bank of Azeroth
-- Aztec Bank
+- Naboo Bank
-- Banco de Bank
+- Middle Earth Bank

 They all require different fields to be captured from the user, but lucky for you your backend colleagues have written an API that returns all the information you need to build the front end.

 ### `GET /api/lender/<lender>`

-See an example response for `GET /api/lender/bank_of_azeroth`.
+See an example response for `GET /api/lender/bank-of-azeroth`.

 ```
 {